List of largest daily changes in the S&P 500 Index

 This is a list of the largest daily changes in the S&P 500 from 1923.
 Compare to the list of largest daily changes in the Dow Jones Industrial Average.

 Largest percentage changes

-While the S&P 500 was first introduced in 1923, it wasn't until 1957 when the stock market index was formally recognized, thus some of the following records may not be known by sources.
+While the S&P 500 was first introduced in 1923, it was not until 1957 that the stock market index was formally recognized: therefore, some of the following records may not be known by sources.

 Largest closing point changes

-The two tables below show the largest one-day changes between a given day's close and the close of the previous trading day in terms of points.
+The two tables below show the largest one-day changes between the previous trading day's close and the close of the given trading day in terms of points.